Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Henny Scott, a 14-year-old Native American girl, went missing in mid-December 2018 while hanging out with friends.
 She was found dead on the Northern Cheyenne reservation near Lame Deer, Montana two weeks later.

-Her death is one of the unsolved cases former Los Angeles prosecutor Loni Coombs explores in the new Oxygen special “Murdered and Missing in Montana."
+Her death is one of the unsolved cases former Los Angeles prosecutor Loni Coombs explores in the Oxygen special “Murdered and Missing in Montana."

 A coroner determined that Scott died from hypothermia and that the manner of death was accidental, but her devastated parents, Nate and Paula Stops, still grapple with a haunting mystery.
 What happened to their beloved daughter between the time she vanished and the time she was found?